TheDevMarcus/QuantumGen/readme.md

 ## Contributing

 We welcome contributions from the community!
-If you have ideas for improvements or would like to report issues, please create a GitHub issue or submit a pull request.
+If you have ideas for improvements, bug reports, or would like to contribute code, please create a GitHub issue or submit a pull request.
+Check out our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the [MIT License](LICENSE).
+By contributing to QuantumGen, you agree to abide by the terms of this license.